The flavors of garlic and ginger come together in this toothsome stir-fry chicken and broccoli dish.

 Stir-fry dishes are my go-to dish of choice during the busy workweek because we don’t have a lot of time to throw together a meal after work/school/sports, etc and we certainly don’t want to spend a lot of time in the kitchen after dinner cleaning up!

-This one pot/one pan dinner dish is very easy and the flavor really can't be beat.
-Ginger is on sale several times per year and we tend to keep a piece in a ziploc bag in the freezer and grate it when needed, but if you
+This one pot/one pan dinner dish is very easy and the flavor really can’t be beat.
+Ginger is on sale several times per year and we tend to keep a piece in a ziploc bag in the freezer and grate it when needed, but if you prefer, you can also keep a small container of Ginger Paste on hand in the fridge for use in your favorite recipes.

 1 tsp olive oil or non-stick spray